TeamFAPS/PSVita-RE-tools/README.md

 This toolkit provides tools that aid in the development of PS Vita homebrews and plugins, as well as PC tools and even emulators, by providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PS Vita OS.

+These tools heavily contribute to Wiki and open source SDK improvements.

-These tools aided in the development of plugins such as: ReStore and ReNpDrm, repatch, reF00D, NoAVLS, rebgdl.
+These tools aided in the development of plugins such as: ReStore, ReNpDrm, repatch, reF00D, NoAVLS, rebgdl.

-These tools also heavily contribute to Wiki and vitasdk improvements.

-What this will not do:

-These tools are solely used to aid in homebrew / plugins / hacks development.
-It probably will not produce a major hack.
-It will not magically make you a PS Vita god.
-It will not automatically hack the vita.

 *** Remember: IF YOU DO NOT UNDERSTAND WHAT THESE TOOLS DO, IT MAY NOT BE FOR YOU! ***